Best Tips On Getting Accepted Into Short Film Festivals

 If your scene was an exterior shot during a cold winter night, providing a visual effect of a cold breath from the actors can add so much to the tone and environment of the scene.

 The purpose of sound mixing is to make sure that all the recorded audio is clear, balanced to make sure one piece of audio doesn’t overpower another.

-I have seen this many times during my jury selections, in which the audio levels of the dialogue get overpowered by the musical score, and ruins the scene completely.
+I have seen this many times during my jury selections, in which the audio levels of the dialogue get overpowered by the musical score, and ruin the scene completely.

-If you have everything checked off everything during post-production that a jury member is looking for, it’s time to begin submitting your film into short film festivals.
+If you have everything checked off everything during post-production that a jury member is looking for, it’s time to begin submitting your film to short film festivals.

-Now, some of the big film festivals like Cannes, Sundance, and Tiff a filmmaker will need to submit directly to the film festival website.
-But, if you are a beginning filmmaker looking for exposure, I would suggest setting up an account with film freeway.
+But, if you are a beginning filmmaker looking for exposure, I would suggest setting up an account with FilmFreeway.

 I will warn you though, with 100’s of film festivals from around the world at your fingertips, a filmmaker could spend a lot of money submitting to many festivals.
 So have a budget in mind and stick with it.

 The recent film that I produced “In The End“, is being selected for many festivals around the world, but I am afraid to look at the entry fees after the festival run is completed.